There is already a significant amount of documentation on installing a Shibboleth SP notably:

 Shibboleth 3.x now sets a new default, identical to our recommendation in terms of actual ciphers permitted.
 So, this step is no longer needed on Shibboleth SP 3.x

-On Shibboleth SP 2.x, add the following XML attribute to the <ApplicationDefaults>
+On Shibboleth SP 2.x, add the following XML attribute to the <ApplicationDefaults> element:

 cipherSuites="DEFAULT:!EXP:!SSLv2:!DES:!IDEA:!SEED:!RC4:!3DES:!kRSA:!SSLv3:!TLSv1:!TLSv1.1"